Gabweare/WHSTechNotes/journal.md

 # January 23, 2026
 https://play.unity.com/en/games/7c23abc2-abb7-4f57-b39c-230360231505/my-brand-new-game
 # January 29, 2026
-Weekly Journal Prompt:
+Weekly Journal Prompt:?
 # February 2, 2026
 Weekly Journal Prompt: yes.
 # February 10, 2026
 Weekly Journal Prompt: No, I only enjoy the halftime show(s).
-Only the Halftime Show and third quarter.
+Only the Halftime Show and the beginning of the third quarter.
 The Halftime Show was amazing.
 # February 23, 2026
+Weekly Journal Prompt: While the Olimpics had loads of technology surronding it, the one that had the biggest impact on the Winter Olympic Games were the cameras.
+# March 2, 2026
+Weekly Journal Prompt:?
+# March 23, 2026
+Weekly Journal Prompt:?
+# March 30, 2026
-Weekly Journal Prompt: ?
+Weekly Journal Prompt:?